How to Select a Vendor Risk Assessment Questionnaire

 Why Use Questionnaires to Assess Third-Party Risk?

-Third-party risk assessors and risk managers share the common goal to reduce risk – and that starts with information gathering.
-Risk assessment questionnaires are a great way to get an inside-out, trust-based view on a vendor’s security, privacy and compliance controls.
-They address a plethora of TPRM concerns such as:
+Third-party risk assessors and risk managers share the common goal of reducing risk – and that starts with information gathering.
+Risk assessment questionnaires are a great way to get an inside-out, trust-based view of a vendor's security, privacy, and compliance controls.
+They address a plethora of TPRM concerns, such as:

 • For an identified risk, is a compensating control in place?